henrikibm/TJBot/README.md

 Then in the Node-RED flow update the following with your own credentials:

 Main flow:
 * Update Conversation node with your credentials (username/password) and your Conversation workspace id.
-Ensure “Save context" remains checked.
+Ensure â€œSave context" remains checked.

 Bus subflow:
-Go to Västtrafik’s API portal and sign up and register your application - https://developer.vasttrafik.se/portal/
+Go to VÃ¤sttrafikâ€™s API portal and sign up and register your application - https://developer.vasttrafik.se/portal/

 Then in the Bus subflow open the Get Token HTTP request component
 * Enable basic authentication
-* Add your Västtrafik userid/password
+* Add your VÃ¤sttrafik userid/password

 Weather subflow:
 In the Get Token HTTP request component: